lukabratos/Snippet/README.md

 # Share snippets of code with ease!

 GitHub Gist is a nice way to share a snippet of code or a block of text with other people.
-Gists are under git revision control so it is very easy to view and follow changes, other users can fork them and they are under SSL encryption for private sharing.
+Gists are under Git revision control so it is very easy to view and follow changes, other users can fork them and they are under SSL encryption for private sharing.

 ## Overview